Kieran-Lock/XtermGUI/README.md

 ### Interactions

-Receiving input events, via interactions, is an opt-in behaviour in XtermGUI.
+Receiving input events, via interactions, is the default behaviour of GUI objects in XtermGUI.
 When enabled, it handles the input thread automatically, such that all events you receive will be called in a separate thread.

-To use a `GUI` with this capability, pass `inputs=True` to the `start` method.
+Opt-out of input events by passing `inputs=False` to the `start` method.
 ```py
 from xtermgui import GUI